Chapter I. General Provisions

 Art 52.
 No High Contracting Party shall be allowed to absolve itself or

 any other High Contracting Party of any liability incurred by itself or by

 another High Contracting Party in respect of breaches referred to in the

 Art 53.
 At the request of a Party to the conflict, an enquiry shall be

 instituted, in a manner to be decided between the interested Parties,

 concerning any alleged violation of the Convention.

 If agreement has not been reached concerning the procedure for the

-enquiry, the Parties should agree on the choice of an umpire who will decide
+enquiry, the Parties should agree on the choice of an umpire, who will

 Once the violation has been established, the Parties to the conflict